 Algorithms are used by all of us all the time with or without our direct knowledge.
-They have applications in many different disciplines from science to math to physics and, of course, computing.
+They have applications in many different disciplines, from math and physics to, of course, computing.

-It turns out algorithms have a long and illustrious history stretching back as far as the Babylonians.
-But which of these popular and complex calculation processes could be considered some of the most important?
+It turns out algorithms have a long and illustrious history stretching back as far as ancient Mesopotamian times.
+But which of these complex calculation processes could be considered some of the most important?

-The following list is far from exhaustive and is in no particular order.
+The following list of algorithms is far from exhaustive and is in no particular order.